iJackUA/einfach-representer/README.md

 * Nested properties `->property('artist')->nested([ $this->property('films')->..., $this->property('name')->... ])`
 * Collection representation `::collection` and `->collection()`
 * Wrapping collections `->wrap('items')` and `->removeWrap()` for `->collection()`
-* Array to array representation
+* Ability for "array to array" and "object to object" representations
 * Coersion (`->int`, `->float`, `->string`).
 A way to coerce complex types/classes, DateTime?
 * External options in `::one`, `::collection` (should be passed to all $callables)
 * Check that Representer inheritance overwrites rules (try to do partial overwrite with `->inherit(true)`)